KatOlista/nothing-landing/README.md

   </a>
 </p>

-The landing page is built using responsive design principles, ensuring a smooth and visually pleasing experience across various devices, from desktops to mobile.
-It is a static single-page website
+The landing page is a static single-page website, ensuring a smooth and visually pleasing experience across various devices, from desktops to mobile.
+It is built using responsive design principles, SCSS, and HTML5.

 ## Getting Started